nbc-bravo/drupal-file_mdm/README.md

 This module is inspired by discussions at [#2630242 Provide methods to retrieve EXIF image information via the Image object](https://www.drupal.org/node/2630242).

+The module uses Composer to get its dependencies.

 ----------------------
 Warning: module is in development, not all stated below is implemented.
 ----------------------